Adhya - Also known as Goddess Durga

 Surat - Lit.
 “Face” in the spiritual sense, attention of the soul, or the 'face' of the soul, which is understood to be an outward expression of the soul; also, the soul's faculty of intrinsic hearing; one of the two faculties left to the soul after leaving the realm of the sense organs behind; see also Nirat (soul's faculty of seeing)

 Sushumna - Lit.
-“Gracious”; one of three energy flows in the body (Ida, Pingla, Sushumna); the central vein (nadi) in the astral body that provides a pathway to higher regions; energized, usually during dawn and dusk; non-dualistic by nature; Muslim term for sushumna is sharad
+“Gracious”; one of three energy flows in the body (Ida, Pingla, Sushumna); the central vein (nadi) in the astral body that provides a pathway to higher regions; energized, usually during dawn and dusk; non-dualistic by nature; Muslim term for sushumna is shared

 Treta Yuga - “Silver Age,” the second of the four-yuga cycle; introduction of ignorance takes place in this age; lasts 1.296 million years with a human lifespan of up to 10,000 Years